Advisory Board

 Jason Simpson

-Prior to Torex, Mr. Simpson spent 11 years at Vale in various roles of increasing responsibility ending his tenure as General Manager of the Labrador Operations (Voisey’s Bay) in 2013.
-Mr. Simpson also worked at McIntosh Redpath Engineering on mining studies for companies including Barrick, Freeport McMoran, CVRD, Rio Tinto and Falconbridge, among others, where he gained global multi-commodity experience and perspective.
+Before joining Orla, Simpson was Chief Operating Officer at Torex Gold Resources, overseeing the construction and operation of the ELG Mine in Mexico.
+Prior to that, he spent 11 years at Vale, rising to General Manager of their Labrador Operations.
+Mr. Simpson also worked at McIntosh Redpath Engineering on mining studies for companies including Barrick, Freeport-McMoRan, CVRD, Rio Tinto, and Falconbridge, among others, where he gained global multi-commodity experience and perspective.
 Mr. Simpson holds dual degrees in Mining Engineering from the Technical University of Nova Scotia and in Physics from Dalhousie University.

 Andrew Cormier